elmi08/notes-app/README.md

 ```

 # For Production #
-- Go into the project folder
 - To Run the application in Docker.
-Use the following command:
+Go to the project folder and use the following command:
 - Make sure Docker is installed in your machine
 ```bash
 docker-compose up